ToshioCP/Gtk4-tutorial/gfm/sec27.md

   g_signal_connect (GTK_GRID_VIEW (grid), "activate", G_CALLBACK (grid_activate), NULL);
 ~~~

-The second parameter of the handlers is the position of the item (GFileInfo) of the GListModel.
+The second parameter of each handler is the position of the item (GFileInfo) of the GListModel.
 So you can get the item with `g_list_model_get_item` function.

-## Content type and launching an application
+### Content type and application launch

 The function `launch_tfe_with_file` gets a file from the GFileInfo instance.
 If the file is a text file, it launches `tfe` with the file.